 Problem Solution The flash is set up as a wireless slave, but the light is not noticeable in the picture.
 Make sure that the master flash is within the transmission range, and that the wireless sensor on the slave is pointing toward the master flash.
 Remove any obstructions in the line of sight between the two.
-(Page 38) Make sure that the flash is set to the appropriate slave mode.
-(Page 37) The ambient light may be too high.
-(Page 39) The edges of the images look dark.
+(Page 45) The ambient light may be too high.
+(Page 45) The edges of the images look dark.
 Make sure that the flash zoom setting corresponds to the focal length of your lens.
-(Page 27) • Your lens is wider than 24mm.
+(Page 27) Your lens is wider than 24mm.
 Use the built-in wide-angle diffuser.
 (Page 30) The bottom of the images look dark. • To fully illuminate your subject when shooting close-up photography, tilt the flash down to the -7° position.
-(Page 31) Your camera's shutter speed is higher than its max sync speed in manual mode.
+(Page 32) Your camera's shutter speed is higher than its max sync speed in manual mode.
 Use a slower shutter.
-(Page 26)
+(Page 27)